mgrybel/API-testing/README.md

 Download the ZIP file and unzip the project.

 Inside the ZIP file, you will find the **EcommerceWebsiteAPITests.postman_collection.json** file, which is a Postman collection containing a group of saved requests.

+## Import a JSON collection into Postman

+Here are the steps to import a JSON collection into Postman:

+1. Open Postman and click the **Import** button in the top left.
+2. In the import modal, click **Select Files**, choose the JSON collection that you have just downloaded, and click **Open**.
+3. Click the **Import** button to load the collection.
+4. The collection will now be available in Postman under **Collections** on the left sidebar.
+All folders and requests will be imported.